Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the schema documents the parameters (limit, minMarketCap) well.
-The description does not add meaning beyond what is in the schema, so baseline 3 is appropriate.
+Schema description coverage is 100%, so the input schema already documents the two parameters (limit and minMarketCap) sufficiently.
+The description does not add additional parameter semantics, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.